ywamsendai/ywamsendai-docs/docs/lifeinjapan/phones.md

 ## Recommended Apps

-* Element - Main app used by YWAMers in Japan to communicate
+* Discord - Main app used by YWAMers in Japan to communicate
 * LINE - This is the most popular messaging app in Japan.
 Most people you meet will ask to add you on LINE
 * Yurekuru Call - Disaster warning system in English
 * Google Maps - Reliable maps in Japan, including public transport routes